Our recent work

 Quality losses in small-scale fisheries in Indonesia and Madagascar

-We were hired by Blueventures, an award winning marine conservation NGO, to evaluate post-harvest quality losses in five small-scale fisheries in the Indo-Pacific area.
-The main aim of this project was to identify interventions able to curb quality losses at the first stages of the supply chain, thus ultimately improving the livelihoods of local fishing communities.
+Naunet Fisheries Consultants was commissioned by Blue Ventures, an internationally recognised marine conservation organisation, to assess post-harvest quality losses across five small-scale fisheries in the Indo-Pacific region.
+The overarching objective of the project was to identify practical interventions capable of reducing quality losses during the early stages of the seafood supply chain, thereby increasing product value, improving market performance, and ultimately enhancing the livelihoods of coastal fishing communities.

 Successful cases of co-managed fisheries in Northwest Africa